wilsonmar/mac-setup/README.md

    <pre>/Users/wilsonmar</pre>

-1. You can also use this variable to reach Home:
+1. You can also use this variable to reach your account's Home folder:

    <pre>cd $HOME</pre>